kosua20/herebedragons/nds/README.md

 Directional lighting is performed by the hardware.
 Shadow mapping is replaced by a basic implementation of shadow volumes, using a simple stencil buffer provided by the API.
 Because of the low-power ARM CPU, they can't be computed in real-time.
 For the static dragon, a shadow volume was handcrafted in Blender ; for the moving monkey head, we cheat by using a duplicated and translated version of the mesh to intersect the plane and thus generate the shadow mask.

+My progress and experimentations can be seen [here](http://imgur.com/a/XQCEJ).

 ![](images/nds2.png)

 ![](images/nds3.png)